grommunio/grommunio-documentation/admin/administration.rst

 It is possible to specify the selection policy for user distribution.
 You can select from:

-- round-robin: Always use the server, on which a user has *not* been added for the longest time (in a circle-like manner).
+- round-robin: Always use the server on which a user has *not* been added for the longest time (in a circle-like manner).
 - balanced: Put new user on server with least workload
 - first: Always use the first server
 - last: Always use the last server